ledyba/easel/README.md

 In our datacenter, there are two kinds of machines.
 Machines with GPU, and those without GPU.

-This program will be used to let machines w/o GPU to utilize GPU-powered machines.
+This program will be used to let machines w/o GPU utilize GPU-powered machines.